 The HighScope system of learning creates a conducive environment that encourages curiosity in children.
 This approach uses learning materials to foster all-around learning in kids.
 It also encourages interaction amongst peers and adults in the schooling environment.

-The HighScope approach came to the limelight more than 50 years ago.
+The HighScope approach came into the limelight more than 50 years ago.
 It takes a more “doing” approach than actual formal learning, making it practical.
 With a preschool philosophy that holds play at the center of every educational experience, your child is bound to have fun while they learn.

-Parent Co-op aims to ensure that parents take part in the learning process of their children.
+The Parent Co-op type of preschool aims to ensure that parents take part in the learning process of their children.
 This system allows parents to supervise the kids and sit in on teaching sessions.
 It enables a community of parents committed to the same goals to interact.

 The significant difference between this learning system and others is that a community of parents who share the same philosophy controls it.
 Parents have a huge say in a child’s education.
 They can also offer advice or make enormous contributions to the teaching curriculum.